• BG3 Shadowheart Build Guide

 Level 5 – Shadowheart Build Baldur’s Gate 3

-Firstly, the Turn Undead Action is now upgraded to Destroy Undead, which will now deal Radiant Damage to undead who are turned by the spell in BG3.
+Firstly, the Turn Undead Action is now upgraded to Destroy Undead, which will now deal Radiant Damage to undead who are Turned by the Action.

 • Glyph of Warding – Inscribe a circle of arcane glyphs on the ground that trigger a magical effect when stepped on by an enemy.
 Only one glyph can be active at a time.